Work as an activity, not as a place to go

 - 70% of managers and 87% of employees reported that working a flexible arrangement had a positive or very positive impact on productivity;

-- 65% of managers and 87% of employees reported that a flexible work arrangement had a positive or very positive impact on the quality of work;
+- 65% of managers and 87% of employees reported that a flexible working arrangement had a positive or very positive impact on the quality of work;

-- 76% of managers and 80% of employees indicated that flexible work arrangements had positive effects on retention.
+- 76% of managers and 80% of employees indicated that flexible working arrangements had positive effects on retention.

 MIT came to the similar conclusions in the Quality of Life survey among their employees.
 Of all the programs and policies suggested in the survey, flexibility was the one most highly valued by staff.
 The most valuable insights from the MIT study are:

 - Traditional, rigid workplace schedules are not meeting the needs or wishes of employees.

 - Shifting values are creating a widespread demand for better work/life balance.
 Job location and scheduling are becoming as important as pay.